ibm-cloud-architecture/refarch-eda/docs/kafka/readme.md

 * Control the maximum message size the server can receive.

 Zookeeper is not CPU intensive and each server should have a least 2 GB of heap space and 4GB reserved.
 Two cpu per server should be sufficient.
 Servers keep their entire state machine in memory, and write every mutation to a durable WAL (Write Ahead Log) on persistent storage.
 To prevent the WAL from growing without bound, ZooKeeper servers periodically snapshot their in memory state to storage.
 Use fast and dynamically provisioned persistence storage for both WAL and snapshot.

+#### Kubernetes Operator

+It is important to note that the deployment and management of stateful application in Kubernetes should now use the proposed [Operator Framework](https://github.com/operator-framework) introduced by Red Hat and Google.
+One important contribution is the [Strinmzi kafka operator](https://github.com/strimzi/strimzi-kafka-operator) that simplify the deployment of Kafka within k8s by adding a set of operators to deploy and manage kafka cluster, manage topics and manage users.

 See [compendium note](../compendium.md) for more readings.